 PRO TIP: Once roasted, the beans should be used as quickly as possible before the flavour and aroma weakens.

 Possibly the single most important consideration in the pursuit of the perfect cup of coffee, is to buy your coffee whole (as in non-ground) and to grind it yourself just before brewing.

 There are four distinct colour categories, but never be afraid to ask what roast you are getting before you buy.
 There can be a world of difference between roasts!

 Light brown colour.
 The bean is not roasted for long enough for the oil to surface on the bean, and so, it creates a milder coffee.

 Medium brown colour.
 It too has a non-oily surface, however, it does have a stronger flavour, which is preferred in the US (often referred to as the ‘American Roast’).

 Rich, brown colour.
-Some oil on the surface of the bean, which gives a strong flavour with a slight bittersweet aftertaste.
+The residual oil on the surface of the bean gives it a strong flavour with a slight bittersweet aftertaste.